ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Subtype name: ace-groupcomm+cbor

-   Required parameters: none
+   Required parameters: N/A

-   Optional parameters: none
+   Optional parameters: N/A

    Encoding considerations: Must be encoded as CBOR map containing the protocol parameters defined in \[this document\].